 A focus on issues through deliberation is intrinsic to the multidisciplinary nature of social studies and to democratic life in a pluralistic society.
 An issues-focused approach presents opportunities to address learning outcomes by engaging students in active inquiry and application of knowledge and critical thinking skills.
-These skills help students to identify the relevance of an issue by guiding them to develop informed positions and respect for the positions of others.
-This process enables students to question, validate, expand and express their understanding; to challenge their presuppositions and to construct their own points of view.
+These skills help students to identify the relevance of an issue by guiding them to develop informed positions and respect for This process enables the positions of others. students to question, validate, expand and express understanding; challenge to presuppositions and to construct their own points of view.